 “The calendar was a graveyard of good intentions.”

-If you’ve ever managed a community event calendar, you know the feeling.
-The events page that hasn’t been updated in three months—not because you don’t care, but because you’re drowning.
+If you’ve ever managed a DMO, chamber, or arts council event calendar, you know the feeling.
+The events page that hasn’t been updated in three months.
+Not because you don’t care, but because you’re drowning.
 Eventbrite here, Facebook there, a dozen venue websites, email submissions, phone calls, and spreadsheets that never quite match up.
 The manual work is unsustainable, and the result is a stale calendar that visitors learned to ignore.

 Sound familiar?